hhakung/CPSC481/README.md

 		○ Balsamiq
 		○ How it solves the problem

-Front Page
+-Front Page
 	Login + Register

-Create Profile page
+-Create Profile page
 	If register
 	maybe same as edit profile

-Profile Page
+-Profile Page
 	Border
 	Background
 	Bio